 CPD for all Teaching Assistants in Continuous provision and wellbeing in education. can provide targeted academic support.'
 Teaching Assistant training had been identified as a need following performance management meetings.
 Training Day December 2020 £660 gaps in learning.
 Continuous Provision is now moving to a fluid approach where teachers move between using CP and formal teaching.
 This was not able to run as planned due to lockdown period.
 Online training and books were used instead.
 For teaching staff to have a thorough understanding the difference between formative and summative assessments and how these can be used to support the progress of pupil premium children.
 "A successful assessment system will enable the teacher to understand thoroughly what is expected to be mastered by pupils at any given stage of education and assess their progress towards doing so in a meaningful and fair way."
 EEF Through a more rigorous data analysis process teaching staff will be accountable for the progress of children in their class.
 This will then allow us to equip staff with strategies to improve outcomes.
 Pupil Progress Meetings Autumn, Spring and Summer terms.
 DC Pro data analysis Moderation meetings Autumn, Spring and Summer Terms.
 DC Pro data analysis as part of pupil progress meetings.
 Moderation meetings built into 1265hrs.
 Literacy Lead and DHT as trained moderators - £400 Total £600 Data was scrutinised far more in the last academic year and this was used to inform planning for teaching and interventions.
 Moderation sessions were completed with HT and DHT in attendance.
 Judgements on the whole were accurate.
 Lockdown has impacted the children's progress and there are significant gaps in children's knowledge which the recovery curriculum will be working towards addressing.
 Joint Professional Development project JPD Projects previously have been a success in providing an open Spring Term 2021 JPD cover £2400 This was unable to run as planned due to COVID-19 for all teaching staff.
 Teachers will plan and prepare a lesson jointly and observe delivery.
 These lessons will focus on Rosenshine's principles in action and the impact of these for Pupil Premium children. dialogue between teachers and opportunities for challenge.
 This was requested as an opportunity by staff through performance management meetings.
-Pre and post assessments will be carried out to measure the impact of the JPD project. and the restrictions surrounding this.
-Staff meetings did take place on learning and memory.
-Learning walks were completed and staff were seen to be demonstrating an understanding of Rosenshine's Principles. --- -- -- ---
+Pre and post assessments will be carried out to measure the impact of the JPD project. and the restric surrounding th Staff meetings place on learn memory.
+Learning walks completed and seen to be der an understand Rosenshine's is. did take ing and s were d staff were monstrating ling of -- --- -- --